 04.08 ROP Inspection Manual Chapter/Inspection Procedure Leads

-Perform the actions as described in Section 06.02 of this regarding the effectiveness reviews of significant ROP changes.
+Perform the actions as described in Section 06.02 of this IMC regarding the effectiveness reviews of significant ROP changes.

-onitor ROP program execution data as it relates to IMC IP and act as appropriate to address any identified issues.
+Monitor ROP program execution data as it relates to all assigned IMCs and IPs and act as appropriate to address any identified issues, in accordance with the memorandum “Staff Expectations for Inspection Procedure and Inspection Manual Leads of Reactor Oversight Process Governance Documents,” (ML19219A225, non-public) and in accordance with IMC 0040, IMC 0308, IMC 0801, and Management Directive (MD) 8.13.

 0307-05 SELF-ASSESSMENT BACKGROUND AND BASIS

 The ROP is the NRC's primary means of ensuring that commercial nuclear power plants are operated safely, securely, and in accordance with applicable regulations.
 It is important that the ROP be periodically evaluated and improved when necessary to ensure continued achievement of its specified goals and intended outcomes.
+Additional information on the history and basis of the ROP self-assessment program can be found in Section 05.07 of IMC 0308.

-The ROP self-assessment process an integral part of the staff’s implementation of the ROP in April 2000.
-The ROP development model presented in SECY99007, “Recommendations for Reactor Oversight Process Improvements,” dated January 8, 1999, included a self-assessment process that utilize and predetermined criteria to monitor the performance of the ROP.
+The ROP self-assessment process has been an integral part of the staff’s implementation of the ROP since its inception in April 2000.
+The ROP development model presented in SECY-99-007, “Recommendations for Reactor Oversight Process Improvements,” dated January 8, 1999, included a steady-state process evaluation, or self-assessment process, that utilize measured objectives and predetermined success criteria to monitor the performance of the ROP.
 The results of these initial self-assessment efforts helped to determine the effectiveness of the new ROP, and in SECY-00-0049, “Results of the Revised Reactor Oversight Process Pilot Program,” dated February 24, 2000, the staff stated that it would continue to perform ROP self-assessments to collect additional lessons learned and gain insights from the new oversight process.
-In SECY-01-0114, “Results of the Initial Implementation of the New Reactor Oversight Process,” the staff reaffirmed “that the ROP will continue to require close scrutiny and oversight and established a self-assessment program that will identify additional areas for improvement.”
-Additionally, in the same , the staff committed to, “as part of the Agency Action Review process… continue to report to the Commission on an annual basis the results of its self-assessment and any significant changes to the ROP.”
+In SECY-01-0114, “Results of the Initial Implementation of the New Reactor Oversight Process,” dated June 25, 2001, the staff reaffirmed “that the ROP will continue to require close scrutiny and oversight and established a self-assessment program that will identify additional areas for improvement.”
+Additionally, in the same SECY, the staff committed to, “as part of the Agency Action Review process… continue to report to the Commission on an annual basis the results of its self-assessment and any significant changes to the ROP.”
 These staff commitments form the purpose and the reporting requirements of the ROP self-assessment program.
-In the SRM to SECY-00-0049 (Part 2), the Commission approved the implementation of the new ROP program, including implementation of the associated self-assessment program.
+In the SRMs to SECY-00-0049 (Part 1 and Part 2), dated March 28, 2000, and May 17, 2000, the Commission approved the implementation of the new ROP program, including implementation of the associated self-assessment program.

 05.01 ROP Goals